maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 | **Downloads**  | 2,000                       |
 | **In TXT OS**  | ✔️ Reasoning engine included  |

+> **All products and research here are part of the WFGY series, authored and unified by PSBigBig (Purple Star).**
-> TXT OS already includes the full WFGY reasoning engine.<br>
+> TXT OS and the WFGY engine share the same world—core logic, benchmarks, and innovations are all from the same creator.
-> Want the theory?
-Read the core paper above for details.
+> For the full theoretical framework, see the core paper above.

 </details>

 ---